Missing Piece Blog

 Parent involvement in child therapy

-These portals enable parents and caregivers to be more involved and engage in their child’s treatment.
-They do this by creating space for collaborative care, giving caretakers the opportunity to offer feedback and make informed decisions.
+These portals enable caregivers to be more involved and engaged in their child’s treatment.
+They do this by creating space for collaborative care and giving parents the opportunity to offer feedback and make informed decisions.
+In fact, research confirms that children with involved parents experience better outcomes in autism therapy.

 1. Convenient access to treatment plans